 Dealing With Debt

 Of course, at the end of the day, paying a credit card with another credit card means exchanging one debt for another.
 So, if you find yourself needing to pay this way, you may want to come up with a debt management plan.
 High credit card balances can cost you in interest.
 (You can calculate the lifetime cost of your current debt here.)
 They can also hurt your credit score.
-(You can see how your debt levels are affecting your credit by pulling your credit reports for free each year at AnnualCreditReport.com and viewing two of your scores for free, updated each month, on Credit.com.)
+(You can see how your debt levels are affecting your credit by pulling your credit reports for free each year at AnnualCreditReport.com and viewing two of your scores for free, updated every 14 days, on Credit.com.)

 To start paying down high debts, you can make a written list of what you owe, look into securing a lower interest rate (via refinancing, balance transfers or consolidation loans, for instance) and choose specific debt targets.
 For credit cards, you can prioritize payments by the card carrying the lowest balance or highest interest rate.
 This credit card payoff calculator can show you how long it will take to pay off your current balances.